 The evidence is clear and irrefutable.
 Climate change, ecosystem collapse, biodiversity loss, and food insecurity represent serious and interconnected threats to the well-being of people and the planet.
 There is an urgent need to accelerate creative and effective solutions.

-According to the IPCC special report on Climate Change and Land, released just last week, agriculture and food systems are key drivers of land degradation and desertification, and carbon emissions and extractive activities affect 75% of the Earth’s land surface.
-It’s clear that forests, food, and farming are the next frontier in the climate emergency.
+According to the IPCC special report on Climate Change and Land, released in August, agriculture and food systems are key drivers of land degradation and desertification, and carbon emissions and extractive activities affect 75% of the Earth’s land surface.
+Forests, food, and farming are the next frontier in the climate emergency.
 Indeed, as the effects of climate change and human activity intensify, land use pressures will increase.
 At the moment, land is a net carbon sink, but continued and increasing pressure on land could damage it to the extent that this is reversed and land becomes a net source of carbon emission.

 - Promoting agroecological approaches and principles

 - Co-creation of knowledge, and knowledge exchange and dissemination

 - Emphasizing ideas of circular and solidarity economy

 - Reinforcing the importance of culturally relevant and place-specific sustainable diets